 Mr. Adeyemi comes to Georgia College after serving as the head athletic trainer at Central Georgia Technical College.
 He has also had the privilege of working at Resurgens Orthopedics, and has experience educating patients about the use of durable medical equipment.
 Justin’s undergraduate and graduate degrees are from Georgia College’s Athletic Training and Physical Education/Kinesiology program respectively.
-He is completing his doctoral dissertation at Valdosta State University, where he is investigating the impact of the professional degree transition for the athletic training profession.
 He has experience teaching in primary education and at the technical college level.
 His research interests are geared towards cultural competence in athletic training and the scholarship of teaching and learning.

 Mrs. Childs received her BS Exercise Science and her Masters in Education degree in Health Promotion from Georgia College.
 She has been certified as an AFAA/NASM Personal Trainer and Group Fitness Instructor for over 17 years.
 Mrs. Childs is an ACSM/ACS Cancer Exercise Trainer and has held several specialty certificates from SCW Fitness Education in advanced functional training, small group kettle weights, matwork Pilates, and piloxing.
 She has taught as adjunct faculty for Health and Physical Education at both Mercer University and Georgia College.
 Mrs. Childs worked for eight years as Assistant Director of Fitness and Wellness at Mercer University in Macon, Georgia before returning to Georgie College in 2009.